 About the Lab

-Led by Dr. Jun Wang, Associate Professor in the Department of Speech, Language, and Hearing Sciences, Moody College of Communication and in the Department of Neurology, Dell Medical School, the Speech Disorders & Technology Lab (SDTL) is dedicated to develop assistive speech technologies including silent speech interface and speech driven brain-computer interface, as well as to conduct basic speech science and disorders research on neurogenic motor speech disorders and neural processing for speech communication.
+Led by Dr. Jun Wang, Associate Professor in the Department of Speech, Language, and Hearing Sciences, Moody College of Communication and in the Department of Neurology, Dell Medical School, the Speech Disorders & Technology Lab (SDTL) is dedicated to develop assistive speech technologies including silent speech interface (SSI) and speech-driven brain-computer interface (BCI), as well as to conduct basic science research on neurogenic motor speech disorders and underling neurological mechanisms for speech communication.
 Advanced computing techniques (e.g., machine learning) are heavily used in these projects.
-The lab is located at CMB1 in the Moody College and HDB5 in the Dell Medical Shool.
+The lab is located at CMB1 in Moody College and HDB5 in Dell Medical Shool.

-- Alan and Kristin presented three posters at the Signal Analytics Workshop at the Motor Speech Conference, Santa Barbara, CA, Feb 19-23, 2020.
-Debadatta presented orally at the Texas MEG Symposium 2020 on March 6 and published two papers in Frontiers in Neuroscience, Sensors, and IEEE Access.
-Alan and Dave first-authored two papers that were accepted by the 33rd International FLAIRS conference (FLAIRS33), North Miami Beach, FL, May 17-20, 2020, and the International Joint Conference on Neural Networks (IJCNN) as part of the World Congress on Computational Intelligence (WCCI), 2020, respectively.
+- Alan and Kristin presented three posters at the Signal Analytics Workshop at the Motor Speech Conference, 2020.
+Debadatta presented orally at the Texas MEG Symposium 2020 in March and published three papers in Frontiers in Neuroscience, Sensors, and IEEE Access.
+Alan and Dave first-authored two papers that were accepted by the 33rd International FLAIRS conference (FLAIRS33), 2020, and the International Joint Conference on Neural Networks (IJCNN) as part of the World Congress on Computational Intelligence (WCCI), 2020, respectively.
 Dave, Kristin, Alan, Beiming, and Wendy co-authored three papers that were accepted by Interspeech 2020.
 Alan has a paper accepted by the Journal of Speech, Language, and Hearing Research.
 Congratulations!

 - Kristin's poster is recognized as a "Meritorious Poster" (about 3% selected) by ASHA 2019.
 Congratulations!